adam-mcdaniel/blog/content/posts/2023-20-06---Compilers-For-The-Future/index.md

 > **If I have told you not to care for target-specific features, and you do not listen, how then will you care if I offer you features welling up into eternal portability?**

 You'd be better off writing in C if you need to squeeze every last drop of performance out of your computer.
 If you want to write a program that needs *long-term operation and portability*, and just needs to be "not slow", then this architecture is suitable.
+This project is intended to both be a useful tool and an artistic expression of my love for compilers.

 > **Therefore go and make disciples of all developers, teaching them in the name of the Type-system, the Compiler, and the Syntax, and teaching them to obey everything I have commanded you.
 And surely your code will be with you always, to the very end of the age.**